 CYFI, UN Global Compact, the UN Global Compact and the United Nations Special Envoy on Youth, and the United Nations Secretary General’s Special Advocate for Inclusive Finance for Development, UNCDF and UNICEF

-22 May National Implementation Plan Workshop (Venue TBA)
+22 May - National Implementation Plan Workshop (closed sessions)

 United Nations Headquarters, New York City

-The below Schedule is currently based upon the ideas which have been emerging from the youth thus far through the survey process.
+The program schedule for the High-Level Stakeholder's Meeeting is currently based upon the ideas which have been emerging from the youth thus far through the survey process.
 This is of course subject to change based upon new or emerging recommendations that come up throughout the process.
 Each session will begin with a clear synthesis on what is currently happening around the discussion topic and will then be followed by a discussion on why and how this topic can and should be a discussion point for the post-2015 agenda.

 *Surrounding the event will be issue dialogue sessions, centered around education, inclusion and research.
 These small meetings will be held at different locations throughout New York City with partner organizations of Child and Youth Finance International.